AlexanderHenkel/multi-person-favorite/README.md

 This format can be applied to a Multi-Person Column

+INTERNALCOLUMNNAME in the code must be re-named to the internal column name

-To get most out of the formatting, create a new view filtered on the column to [@me]
+To get most out of the formatting, create a new view filtered on the 'Favorite' column to [@me]

 ## Version history